abhishek-jha-ce/eng130-intro/README.md

 ## Elevator Pitch

 We created an elevator pitch and we present it to our cohorts.
+An Elevator Pitch is defined as a short description of an idea, product, or company that explains the concept in a way such that any listener can understand it in a short period of time.
+It's a brief way of introducing ourself and getting across key points.
+We need to have a good pitch for ourselves when we are interviewed by the client.
+Some Key points of a good Elevator Pitch:

+- Between 30 Seconds to 2 Minutes, but ideally 60 - 90 Seconds.
+- Highlight Achievements.
+- Use Buzzwords.
+- Be Confident, Use suitable tone and body language.
+- Include your hobbies.

 We received detailed constructive feedback about our pitch.

 ## Interview Practice